anilerc/healthify/README.md

 # healthify
-Healthify is/will be a complete hospital appointment management, review, and analytics API written in Java/Spring.
+Healthify is/will be a complete hospital appointment management, review, and analytics API written in Java/Spring Boot/Spring Data JPA.
+N-tier architecture will be used.

 I'm investing in Java/Spring, and this is where I'd like to hone my abilities while progressively increasing the complexity of this hypothetical API.